 Parents who home school often make grave mistakes that harm their children’s development.
 Academic performance suffers as a result.
 There’s a very good reason why only about 3% of American families home school their children even though it’s perfectly legal.

-Kentucky Ken insists that he’s never heard of a problem child who was home schooled.
+Cherry-picking based on anecdotal evidence, Kentucky Ken insists that he’s never heard of a problem child who was home schooled.
 The truth is that a growing number of home schooled children have grown up to become violent criminals and even mass murderers.

 They include Adam Lanza, the school shooter who killed twenty children and six adults at Sandy Hook.
 Chevie Kehoe and his brother Cheyne, two of America’s most infamous white supremacists, were also home schooled.
 So was Alaska’s notorious serial killer Israel Keyes who confessed to eight murders and whom police suspect was guilty of several more.

 Sandy Hook Shooter, Alaska Serial Killer: Home Schooled